NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/T/travelers-fulu.md

 #========================================================#
 #                     CORE PROPERTIES                    #
 #========================================================#
 cssclasses:
   - pf2e-items
   - h-line
   - pf2e-item-base
 notetype: pf2e-item
 name: "travelers-fulu"
 aliases: "Traveler's Fulu"
 source: "Pathfinder #196: The Summer That Never Was"
 pg: ""
-rarity: ""
+rarity: "Rare"
 trait01: "consumable"
 trait02: "fulu"
 trait03: "magical"
 trait04: "talisman"
-trait05: "rare"
+trait05: ""
 trait06: ""
 trait07: ""
 trait08: ""
 image: zz-Attachments/assets/imageplaceholder.png
 level: 2
 weight:
 value: "7"
 subvalue: "gp"
 invest:
 usage: "affixed to armor"
 license: "ORC"
 identify:
 description: "**Activate** `pf2:0` envision  **Trigger** You critically fail an attempt to Sense Direction  **Requirements** You're trained in Survival.  * * *  This fulu shows a series of constellations and arrows depicting astronomical movements through the night sky.
 When you activate a traveler's fulu, the magic infuses your mind with sensations of deja vu, as if you'd been in this region before.
 You gain a success on the triggering check."
 powerTitle1:
 actionEconomy1:
 type1: